 We are still at the beginning of the road to switch to carbon neutral energy, but we already have several working solutions in place, which we are constantly improving.

 We have started our transition to carbon neutral energy by constructing a small biogas plant, a system which transforms household waste into usable methane.

-The main part of the system is a called a digester.
-It’s a large black tank filled with bacteria that digest organic waste and convert it into methane gas.
+The main part of the system is called a digester.
+It’s a large black tank filled with bacteria that digests organic waste and convert it into methane gas.
 We feed the biogas plant with a mixture of domestic organic and kitchen waste, like fruit and vegetable waste, with other organic leftovers and liquid or solid manure from animal farming, in our case from pigs and horses; as well as water.

 Our biogas plant serves as an example of sustainable household energy source for the visitors.
 We are currently preparing the project in which similar systems will be installed in local communities, hopefully eliminating the need for buying expensive cooking gas.

 Watch this video with the Climate Compliance Conference team constructing our first biogas plant!

 Less than 3% of the energy in the Caribbean comes from renewable sources.